Vampires. Shifters. Fae. Djinn. Mages. This ain’t the New York City you know…

 She’d been in a lot of places to steal a lot of stuff, but this was by far the most elegant.
-Extravagance had been almost tossed around carelessly; gold gilded bannisters, crystal adornments on the doors, elegant paintings of Chinese dragons snaking across the walls, encircling the ground floor.
+Extravagance had been almost tossed around carelessly; gold gilded bannisters, crystal adornments on the doors, elegant paintings of Chinese dragons snaking across the walls and encircling the ground floor, marble friezes depicting mythical battles.
+The classiness made Aspen want to puke.
 Most of the other magical boroughs weren’t exactly poor, but they were nothing compared to this.

-As she took it all in, another small twinge of nervousness festered in Aspen’s gut.
+As she finished taking it all in, another twinge of nervousness festered in her gut.
+This was lifestyles of the rich and famous material right here.
 Who, exactly, was Hugo stealing from?

 A loud crash came from the first floor.
-Aspen ran back to the balcony and looked down between the chandelier to the first floor.
-Snitch was kicking pieces of a shattered vase off his leg.
-He brushed white chips off his pants and glanced sheepishly up at her.
+Aspen ran back to the balcony.
+Snitch was kicking pieces of a shattered vase into a corner.
+He glanced sheepishly up at her.

 “Idiot.
 Better find what Hugo wants fast.
 I leave in five.”